 - innovative means for maximum value addition of woody components and residual waste and co-products and

-- decision support tool for informed decision making by farmers, advisory services and policy makers.
+- Sustainability assessment tool for informed decision making by farmers and advisory services.

-ORC will lead work to develop a list of agronomic, environmental and economic indicators to evaluate the sustainability of IFNS.
-We will contribute to the network of IFNS study sites and provide data on the following IFNS systems: a) traditional boundary hedgerows with livestock; b) an innovative alley cropping silvopastoral system with short rotation coppice and livestock; c) traditional boundary hedgerows with arable and vegetable crops and d) an innovative alley cropping silvoarable system with SRC and arable and vegetable crops.
-In addition, ORC will also coordinate the formation of the stakeholder platforms linked to each study site.
-ORC will work closely with two SMEs for valorisation of low quality woody biomass into high energy pellets through torrefaction.
+ORC led work to develop a list of agronomic, environmental and economic indicators to evaluate the sustainability of IFNS.
+We contributed to the network of IFNS study sites and provided data on the following IFNS systems: a) traditional boundary hedgerows with livestock; b) an innovative alley cropping silvopastoral system with short rotation coppice and livestock; c) traditional boundary hedgerows with arable and vegetable crops and d) an innovative alley cropping silvoarable system with SRC and arable and vegetable crops.
+In addition, ORC also coordinated the formation of the stakeholder platforms linked to each study site.

 ORC hosted a workshop in May 2016 to investigate ways to increase the value and quality of material coming from boundary hedges - for use as a fuel, as well as other uses or products such as compost, livestock bedding and tree fodder.
 Read the write-up in ORC Bulletin 120 here